hliriano03/rmz-modmenu-framework-public/README.md

 1. Install framework using either cydia, sileo, Filza, etc...

 ### Non-Jailbroken
+This may or may not work depending on device
 Use sideloadly to install both framework and actual mod menu [Adding imaged examples later]